-The chargeback report options 209 Specifying storage chargeback options at the global or group level 210 The storage chargeback increment 210 Currency display format for storage chargeback 210 Specification of the annual charge rate for storage chargeback 211 Specification of the Day of the Month for Billing for storage chargebac k .
-211 Formatted charge rate for storage chargeback 212 What happens when storage objects are deleted 212 Reports of deleted storage objects 212 Undeleting a storage object for monitoring 213 Storage system management 214 Management tasks you can perform from Operations Manager 214 Operations Manager components for managing your storage system 214 Storage system groups 215 Custom comment fields in Operations Manager 215 Consolidated data and reports for storage systems and vFiler units (7-Mode environments only) 216 Tasks performed by using the storage system and vFiler unit report pages (7-Mode environments only) 216 Where to find information about a specific storage system 217 Tasks performed from a Details page of Operations Manager 217 Editable options for storage system or vFiler unit settings 217 What the storage controller tools list is (7-Mode environments only) 218 What the cluster tools list is (clustered environments only) 219 What the Diagnose Connectivity tool does 219 The Refresh Monitoring Samples tool 219 The Run a Command tool 219 The Run Telnet tool 220 Console connection through Telnet 220 Managing HA pairs using the DataFabric Manager server (7-Mode environments only) 221 Viewing the status of an HA pair by using cluster console (7-Mode environments only) 221 What the takeover tool does (7-Mode environments only) What the giveback tool does (7-Mode environments only) 222 DataFabric Manager server CLI to configure storage systems 223
+Specification of the Day of the Month for Billing for storage chargeback .
+237 Formatted charge rate for storage chargeback 238 What happens when storage objects are deleted 238 Reports of deleted storage objects 238 Undeleting a storage object for monitoring 239 Storag ge system management 240 Management tasks you can perform from Operations Manager 240 Operations Manager components for managing your storage system 240 Storage system groups 241 Custom comment fields in Operations Manager 241 Consolidated data and reports for storage systems and vFiler units (7-Mode only) 242 Tasks performed by using the storage system and vFiler unit report pages (7-Mode only) 242 Where to find information about a specific storage system 243 Tasks performed from a Details page of Operations Manager 243 Editable options for storage system or vFiler unit settings 243 What the storage controller tools list is (7-Mode only) 244 What the cluster tools list is (Cluster-Mode only) 245 What the Diagnose Connectivity tool does 245 The Refresh Monitoring Samples tool 245 The Run a Command tool 245 The Run Telnet tool 246 Console connection through Telnet 246 Managing HA pairs using the DataFabric Manager server (7-Mode only) 247 Viewing the status of an HA pair by using cluster console (7-Mode only) 247 What the takeover tool does (7-Mode only) 247 What the giveback tool does (7-Mode only) 248 DataFabric Manager server CLI to configure storage systems 249 Methods for remote configuration of storage systems (7-Mode only) 249 Prerequisites for running remote CLI commands from Operations Manager 249 Running commands on a specific storage system 250 Running commands on a group of storage systems from Operations Manager 250

-Methods for remote configuration of storage systems (7-Mode environments only) .
-223 Prerequisites for running remote CLI commands from Operations Manager .
-223 Running commands on a specific storage system .
-224 Running commands on a group of storage systems from Operations Manager .
-224 Remote configuration of a cluster (clustered environments only) .
-224 Running commands on a specific cluster (clustered environments only) .
-225 Running commands on a specific node of a cluster (clustered environments only) .
-225 Storage system management using FilerView (7-Mode environments only) .
-226 What FilerView is (7-Mode environments only) .
-226 Configuring storage systems by using FilerView (7-Mode environments only) .
-226 Introduction to MultiStore and vFiler units (7-Mode environments only) .
-227 Monitoring of vFiler units with the DataFabric Manager server (7-Mode environments only) .
-227 Prerequisites for monitoring vFiler units (7-Mode environments only) .
-227 vFiler unit management tasks (7-Mode environments only) .
-228 Configuration of storage systems (7-Mode environments only) 230 Management of storage system configuration files (7-Mode environments only).
-Prerequisites to applying configuration files to storage systems and vFiler units (7-Mode environments only) .
-230 List of access roles to manage storage system configuration files (7- Mode environments only) .
-231 List of tasks for configuration management (7-Mode environments only) .
-231 What configuration files are (7-Mode environments only) .
-232 What a configuration plug-in is (7-Mode environments only) .
-232 Comparison of configurations (7-Mode environments only) .
-232 Verification of a successful configuration push (7-Mode environments only) .
-232 Configuring the DataFabric Manager server to monitor configuration changes (7-Mode environments only) .
-232 What a configuration resource group is (7-Mode environments only) .
-233
+Remote configuration of a cluster (Cluster-Mode only) 250 Running commands on a specific cluster (Cluster-Mode only) 251 Running commands on a specific node of a cluster (Cluster-Mode only).
+251 Storage system management using FilerView (7-Mode only) 252 What FilerView is (7-Mode only) 252 Configuring storage systems by using FilerView (7-Mode only) 252 Introduction to MultiStore and vFiler units (7-Mode only) 253 Monitoring of vFiler units with the DataFabric Manager server (7-Mode only) 253 Prerequisites for monitoring vFiler units (7-Mode only) 253 vFiler unit management tasks (7-Mode only) 254 Configuration of storage systems (7-Mode only) .
+256 Management of storage system configuration files (7-Mode only) 256 Prerequisites to applying configuration files to storage systems and vFiler units (7-Mode only) 256 List of access roles to manage storage system configuration files (7- Mode only) 257 List of tasks for configuration management (7-Mode only) 257 What configuration files are (7-Mode only) 258 What a configuration plug-in is (7-Mode only) 258 Comparison of configurations (7-Mode only) 258 Verification of a successful configuration push (7-Mode only) 258 Configuring the DataFabric Manager server to monitor configuration changes (7-Mode only) 258 What a configuration resource group is (7-Mode only) 259 List of tasks for managing configuration groups (7-Mode only) 259 Guidelines for creating configuration groups (7-Mode only) 260 Creating configuration resource groups (7-Mode only) 260 Parent configuration resource groups (7-Mode only) 260 Configuring multiple storage systems or vFiler units (7-Mode only) 262 What Backup Manager does (7-Mode only) .
+263 Backup management deployment scenario (7-Mode only) 263 System requirements for backing up data (7-Mode only) 264 What backup scripts do (7-Mode only) 264 What the Backup Manager discovery process is (7-Mode only) 265 Methods of discovering storage systems (7-Mode only) 265